Skip to main content

 Logo.
 Typography.
 The name.

 Isotype.
-Symbol – Modern building by the sea.
-Luxury real estate on the Costa.
+Symbol – A Monogram.
+The two intertwined “F “s of the founders’ names.
+It represents a modern building by the sea.
+Luxury real estate on the coast.

 Tag Line.
 Explanation of the Logo, industry.